hsoh/cat-in-docker/README.md

 # Cat in docker

-Simple example of using docker volume
+Simple example code for learning docker volume

-... with a cat.
+~ with a cat.

-more info, see the [docker docs](https://docs.docker.com/).
+More info, see the [docker docs](https://docs.docker.com/).

 ## Installation